Posted in Recipes - Bake at Home

 It is widely believed that ANZAC biscuits were made with long lasting ingredients to ensure they remained crisp during transportation to the troops.
 So, the traditional method produces a crisp, snap type of biscuit.

 My ANZAC biscuits are a slightly different variety, one that is crunchy on the outside and chewy on the inside.
-With the added flavor of chocolate and apricots these biscuits have a modern twist.
+With the added flavour of chocolate and apricots these biscuits have a modern twist.

 Watch My Video Here